 2. Neglecting to Provide Client-Centric Solutions

 Bid proposals take more effort than just submitting a blanketed template response.
 A common mistake vendors make is submitting a response that speaks to what the vendor offers and not what the issuer requires.
-As easy as it is to cut-and-paste the “About Us” section from your website into the cover letter, this does not stand out to the vendor.
+As easy as it is to cut-and-paste the “About Us” section from your website into the cover letter, this doesn’t stand out to the vendor.
 Do your research on the client.
-Highlight projects you have completed in the past that directly relate to the RFP’s scope of work.
+Highlight projects you’ve completed in the past that directly relate to the RFP’s scope of work.
 As the vendor, provide examples of how and when your organization has delivered similar projects successfully.
 Point out how this experience prepares you for the client’s project.

 Also, remember not to overproduce your responses.
 It can be tempting to let the RFP reviewer know that your digital marketing company also offers social media management and graphic design services.
 But, if the RFP is asking strictly for SEO and PPC services, spending half the RFP discussing alternative offerings will not impress the reviewer.
-Provide only information that is relevant to the RFP project and client at hand.
+Provide only information that’s relevant to the RFP project and client at hand.
 (The exception to this rule is when the RFP provides space for “additional information” or explicitly asks for vendors to exhaustively list their service offering.)

 3. Not Properly Reviewing

-Instead of focusing on the other 87 pages of great content, one copy and paste error made it look like the vendor did not care enough about the contract to craft original responses.
+Instead of focusing on the other 87 pages of great content, one copy and paste error made it look like the vendor didn’t care enough about the contract to craft original responses.
 So, while mistakes do happen (we’re all human!), save yourself from the embarrassing ones with at least a 4-eye check.

 Need Help Writing an RFP Response?

 At The Bid Lab, our mission is to assist in the growth of small and medium-sized businesses through RFP procurement opportunities.
 Our experts understand the intricacies of the RFP process.
-If you are in need of a qualification assessment, writing and formatting, or the whole gamut, The Bid Lab’s consultants can assist with proposals of all kinds, lengths, scopes, and formats.
+If you’re in need of a qualification assessment, writing and formatting, or the whole gamut, The Bid Lab’s consultants can assist with proposals of all kinds, lengths, scopes and formats.
 And, we make sure we review for every and any mistake to ensure a compliant submission.
 So, contact us today for a free consultation and let us guide you through the RFP management process.